icewolfz/jiMUD/docs/preferences.md

 ## Status

-- `Show Lagmeter` Whether to enable the lagmeter, **note** this is not 100% correct always due to overhead variables that cant be controlled.
+- `Show Lagmeter` Whether to enable the lag meter, **note** this is not 100% correct always due to overhead variables that cant be controlled.
 - `Show Experience Needed as Progressbar` display the experience needed value as a progress bar

 ## Scripting